JoesCat/gimp-fix-ca/README.md

 A long target is for the plug-in to work automatically without requiring user to carefully choose the amount of shift.

-Original Web page content and pictures are copyrighted (c) 2006, 2007 by Kriang Lerdsuwanakij.
+Note: The Original Web page content and pictures are copyrighted (c) 2006, 2007 by Kriang Lerdsuwanakij.